 Thomas picked Ty Cobb over Ruth as the greatest player, saying, “It gets to be just a matter of opinion.
 You could go with Ruth because he was a great pitcher before he started hitting all those home runs.
 But Cobb could do so many things and such a competitor, he still gets my vote.
 He was the best I ever saw at handling the bat.
 He hit bullets down the left-field line as hard as if he had been a right-handed pull hitter.
 His bat control was amazing.”

 Over the years, Tommy received many well-deserved accolades, including induction into the City College of Baltimore Hall of Fame, Maryland Sports Hall of Fame, International League Hall of Fame, York Area Sports Hall of Fame, and the Maryland Professional Baseball Players Association Shrine of Immortals.

 On April 22, 1988, the 88-year-old Thomas suffered a fatal heart attack while gardening in his backyard in Dallastown.
 His viewing was held at the Berg Funeral Home in Red Lion, Pennsylvania.
 After the service, he was interred at Druid Ridge Cemetery in Pikesville, Maryland.
 His wife Alice died in 1982, and the couple had no children.

 Regarding Tommy’s passing, baseball writer Bob Maisel wrote in the Baltimore Sun, “In a time of what was supposed to be a rough and tough era of the sport, Tommy was a gentleman and he remained that way throughout.”

 Baltimore Sun 1917-1918-1925-1984-1985-1988

 Blair Jett for contributing the photograph of Tommy Thomas

-Marshall Wright, The International League Year by Year Statistics (Jefferson, NC: McFarland, 1991).
+Marshall Wright, The International League Year by Year Statistics (Jefferson, North Carolina: McFarland and Co., 1991).